DigitaleGesellschaft/jekyll-theme-conference/README.md

   show_errors: false
 ```

+> [!WARNING]
-:warning: Please be sure to disable this parameter for your production system.
+> Please be sure to disable this parameter for your production system.

 ### Collection URLs

 The three required collections containing the files for the talks, speakers and rooms have to be specified in the `_config.yml` file.
 The first block declares them and sets the URL under which they will later be accessed.
-The second block defines the default layout for each of the collection.
+The second block defines the default layout for each collection.

 ```yaml
 collections: